debops/debops/docs/getting-started.rst

 ----------------------------------

 The ``debops.php`` role supports management of multiple PHP versions; only one PHP version can be managed at a time.
-By default role will install and configure the PHP version provided with the current OS release.
+By default the role will install and configure the PHP version provided with the current OS release.

 The role checks for existence of ``php7.0`` and ``php5`` APT packages